karman09/Feature-Selection-Techniques-for-Student-Performance-Prediction/README.md

-#  Assessing the Methodological and Statistical Impact of Feature Selection in Student Performance Modeling
+#  A Comparative Study of Feature Selection Techniques for Student Performance Prediction

 ## ⚙️ Run in Google Colab
 Open directly in Colab 👉